luminsports/localpackages/README.md

 This code is published under the [MIT License](http://opensource.org/licenses/MIT).
 This means you can do almost anything with it, as long as the copyright notice and the accompanying license file is left intact.

-## Contributing

-I wish I had more time for open-source contributions, but unfortunately I don't.
-Currently, this package serves my needs, and thus won't receive many/any feature updates.

-However, if you run into any bugs, feel free to open an issue to bring my attention to it, or even better, submit a pull-request.

 ## Thanks

 This package is a super-simplified version of [franzl/studio](https://github.com/franzliedke/studio).

-The only difference is a couple of fixes for my needs, and a bunch of stuff removed that I didn't need.
-Check it out, as it may suit you better.